 4. Drive/Hike between Kathmandu & Lukla in 2 Days

-The Lukla flights are often grounded due to bad weather.
+The flights to Lukla for the Everest Base Camp trek are often grounded due to bad weather.
 It is often difficult to determine if the weather will clear or if the flights will be grounded for several days.

 The alternatives are taking a helicopter or doing a fairly gruelling drive and hike combination between Kathmandu and Lukla.
 The latter option is cheaper than flying when using shared jeeps or buses, but probably not when using a private jeep.